 7. Outdoor adventure

 Greece is also a great destination for active people.
 It goes without saying that there are endless watersports opportunities such as kayaking, sailing, windsurfing and kitesurfing to name a few, but there is much more as well.
 Hikers will love the varied landscapes, particularly on Crete, and cyclists will find it a great country to ride through.
-Perhaps not during August though as I did on my last cycling holiday in Greece!
+The best time to go to Greece for outdoor adventure isn't August though as I did on my last cycling holiday in Greece!

 8. Venetian Castles